danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-This protocol can be implemented by anything that can be "performed" without any parameters.
+This protocol can be implemented by anything that can be "performed" without parameters.
 It's basically just an abstract description of any kind of operation.
 Your operations can be as complex as you need them to be, as long as they can be performed without parameters and completes with an optional error.

 With this in place, we can now describe a basic way of coordinating many operations, by defining an `OperationCoordinator` protocol: